 Load a polystyrene cuvette, 10 x 10 x 45 mm, with 3 mL of color reagent.

 Use the pure color reagent as blank condition (Blank).
-Add 20 µL of LUVs sample (Test) or 20 µL of standard solution of known choline concentration (Standard).
+Add 20 µL of LUV sample (Test) or 20 µL of standard solution of known choline concentration (Standard).

 Mix well and incubate for 5 min at 37 °C all conditions (Blank, Test and Standard).